Human Resources Policies

 National Search: an open search for potential candidates for vacancies that includes notification to both internal Penn State and external audiences that applications are being sought for the identified position and that the University encourages qualified individuals from typically underrepresented groups to apply.
 National searches should include advertising on websites, specifically those targeting underrepresented groups, and/or in publications appropriate to the specific position.

-The next higher administrative office will be identified as the Hiring Executive with responsibilities to evaluate the need for a Search Committee, collaborate with the Office of Human Resources to nationally advertise the vacancy, and engage an executive search firm, when appropriate.
+The next higher administrative office will be identified as the Hiring Executive with responsibilities to evaluate the need for a Search Committee, collaborate with Human Resources to nationally advertise the vacancy, and engage an executive search firm, when appropriate.

 Search committees are strongly encouraged.
 If a Search Committee is used, it should be identified by the Hiring Executive and may include faculty, staff, and/or student members of the college/unit within which leadership is sought, as well as members from outside of the unit who have direct interests in the selection process.
-Efforts should be made for Search Committees to include diverse representation including women and members of underrepresented groups, whenever possible.
-In addition, consideration should be given to representation from multiple departments and/or locations within and outside of the unit/college; individuals with knowledge of the substantive area; individuals with demonstrated ability in promoting a deliberative process; and individuals with the ability to effectively encourage inclusion of diverse perspectives.
+All search committees should include a diverse representation of members to ensure that various perspectives are considered when recruiting and evaluating candidates throughout the search process.
+In addition, consideration should be given to representation from multiple departments and/or locations within and outside of the unit/college; individuals with knowledge of the functional area; individuals with demonstrated ability in promoting a deliberative process; and individuals with the ability to effectively encourage inclusion of diverse perspectives.

 One of the most important elements of the recruitment process is creating a broad and diverse applicant pool.
 In order to encourage highly-qualified applicants, including those from underrepresented groups, to apply for the vacancies, the hiring unit should conduct a national search that includes advertising in a variety of publications including those targeting higher-education, diverse candidate pools, and a variety of professional organizations.
-Hiring Executives/Committee Chairs and/or their Human Resources Representatives should collaborate with the Office of Human Resources to determine the most effective venues to reach highly-qualified and diverse candidates and to appropriately manage advertising expenditures.
+Hiring Executives and Committee Chairs should collaborate with Human Resources to determine the most effective venues to reach highly-qualified diverse candidates and to appropriately manage advertising expenditures.